distribworks/dkron/docs/docs/guides.md

 The dependent job will be executed after the main job finished a successful execution.

+Child jobs schedule property will be ignored if it's present.

 ## Logging output

 Logging output of each job execution can be modified by using processor plugins.